 Diamond push up: tips and variations

 Want to make it a more complete upper-body workout?
 Add in some regular push ups, which also activate your pectoral muscles and core.
-To better your core, you might want to add the best core workout routine to your workout regimen, either at home or in the gym.
+To better your core, you might want to introduce at least a couple of the best core exercises to your workout regimen, either at home or in the gym.

 Also, pick yourself up a set of gymnastics rings.
 These can be hung anywhere, from the top of a door to a climbing frame to a tree in the park.
 Whether you're performing tricep dips, push ups, pull-ups or rows, the added instability taxes your muscles, helping them to grow even more.

 A slightly more expensive but also more versatile option would be to get a suspension training system, such as the TRX Home 2 set, which can effectively work your whole body and is a great addition to the best calisthenics home workout.